-Here X is a vector of independent variables including a constant, γ is a corresponding vector of coefficients, and ε_1 a standard error term.
+The three schooling components defined above are then inserted into a standard Mincer wage equation, as in where X is a vector of independent variables including a constant, γ is a corresponding vector of coefficients, and ε_1 an error term.
 For correctly matched workers, β_1 indicates the total schooling return.
 For mismatched workers, the effects β_2 and β_3 interpreted in conjunction with β_1 yield estimates of the total impact of their education.
 The total return to schooling among overeducated workers is thus β_1 for the years of schooling corresponding to the job requirements together with β_2 for the additional years.
-Among undereducated workers the total return to schooling to the job requirements to the job requirements but less β_3 for the missing years of schooling.
+Among undereducated workers the total return to schooling is given by β_1 again indicating the return to the years of schooling corresponding to the job requirements but less β_3 for the missing years of schooling.